luelueking/RECOVER_SQL/README.md

 	private Integer shared;
 }
 ```
-AND RUN ,YOU WILL GET LIKE THIS
+AND RUN https://github.com/luelueking/RECOVER_SQL/blob/main/FromMbatisPlus.java ,YOU WILL GET SQL LIKE THIS
 ```sql
 drop table if exists t_file;